ianhussey/truffle/readme.md

 # truffle

-{truffle} creates datasets with various known effects to be rediscovered, for teaching purposes.
+{truffle} is an R package for teaching purposes.
+It allows you to create datasets with various known effects to be rediscovered (truffles), and then create data processing headaches that have to be solved (dirt).
+Users must then search for truffles among the dirt.

 Datasets contain demographics data and item-level Likert responses.
 Known effects (truffles) can be buried in the data including differences in sum-score means between conditions, known correlations between the different outcomes' sum-scores, known Cronbach's alpha values for each scale, etc. Data can also be made messy, contain impossible values, or contain missingness, to create data processing challenges.